GTFU, Part Four: Confronting Your Emotional Energy Vampires & Fears

 • Fear that what I want to create won’t be original, that it’s been done before.

 Someone has done it before?
-Well, the truth is, its ALL been done before.
+Well, the truth is, it’s ALL been done before.
 Nothing's totally original.
 Not Homer or Shakespeare.
-Its all about my specific take on it.
+It’s all about my specific take on it.
 My unique perspective.
 No one else can do it exactly the way I can.

 Step Five: You've completed the staring down process.
 Congratulations!
 If it's helpful, I encourage you to return to this exercise periodically.
 Become an expert at deeply understanding your own fears.
 Maybe over time you'll simplify and combine bullet points; or you'll create new ones as you uncover other fears you weren't aware of.
 Remember, knowledge is power, and the more you are able to look at your own fears, the less power they'll have to control you.
 (And if you still need more help with this, you may want to consider finding a great therapist.)